draveness/DKNightVersion/README.md

 # Installation with CocoaPods

 [CocoaPods](https://cocoapods.org/) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like DKNightVersion in your projects.
 See the [Get Started section](https://cocoapods.org/#get_started) for more details.

-## New Release 1.4

-+ Version 1.4 has some incampatiable changing, this version will change picker's setter method to `dk_setBackgroundColorPicker` instead of `setDk_BackgroundColorPicker` which is not elegant.

 ## Podfile